cmiles74/docker-sheepshaver/README.md

 (you can find more information on [Emaculation.com][2]), but here are some important details...

+### Mapping in a Directory with Your Stuff

+The `SS_DATA_PATH` variable should point to a directory on your local machine somewhere that will contain all your SheepShaver related data, like the items details below.
+The `SS_EXTFS` variable should point to a directory on your local machine where you will swap files with the SheepShaver environment.
+I've found SheepShaver to be a little finicky about what files and directories it's willing to show (I think it has issues with characters in the files, perhaps), so I have been pointing it to a single directory.

 ### Mac OS ROM File

 SheepShaver needs a copy of a Macintosh ROM file.
 In my experience, it won't